nujievik/merge-tracks-with-video/README.md

 ## Script for adding external tracks to a video, merging, and retiming tracks of linked mkv (mkv segment linking) video

-## How to Use
+## How to use

 1. Download [the executable file](https://github.com/nujievik/generate-video-with-these-files-script/releases) (.exe) or [the Python script](https://github.com/nujievik/generate-video-with-these-files-script/blob/main/generate-video-with-these-files.py).
 2. If you use the Python script, install [dependencies](https://github.com/nujievik/generate-video-with-these-files-script?tab=readme-ov-file#dependencies).
 3. Run it in the directory containing the videos or external files.

-The default behavior can be modified by passing [call arguments](https://github.com/nujievik/generate-video-with-these-files-script?tab=readme-ov-file#call-arguments).
-For example, you can avoid copying the script to the target directory and instead pass it as an argument:
+The default behavior can be changed by configuring the [configuration file](https://github.com/nujievik/generate-video-with-these-files-script?tab=readme-ov-file#configuration-file) or by passing [command-line arguments](https://github.com/nujievik/generate-video-with-these-files-script?tab=readme-ov-file#command-line-arguments).
+In particular, you don't need to copy the script into the directory with the files, but you can simply pass the directory as an argument:

 ```
 generate-video-with-these-files.exe "directory with files"
 ```